-I've also looked at whether Revolut took the steps it should have once it was aware that the payments were the result of fraud.
+I've also looked at whether Barclays took the steps it should have once it was aware that the payments were the result of fraud.

-My understanding is that the relevant chargeback rules mean it's unlikely a chargeback will be successful where an authorised payment has been made to a genuine merchant, as appears to be the case here.
+I appreciate that two of the payments have been returned to Mr S by the merchant.
+But my understanding is that the relevant chargeback rules mean it's unlikely a chargeback will be successful where an authorised payment has been made to a genuine merchant, as appears to be the case here.
 Scammers often trick people into paying for genuine goods and services which are then provided to the scammers, but this does not create a chargeback right against the merchant.
-Overall, where the prospect of success seems to have been very low, I consider it was reasonable for Revolut not to have pursued chargeback claims for the card transactions.
+Overall, where the prospect of success seems to have been very low, I consider it was reasonable for Barclays not to have pursued chargeback claims for some of the card transactions.
+Additionally, I understand that Barclays was out of time to raise a chargeback dispute in relation to some of the transactions by the time it became aware that they were the result of fraud.